-- Filter mode-define one of the three filter operation modes depending on the client's MAC address: - Disable-MAC address filtering is disabled, all clients are allowed to connect to the access point; - Black list-in this filter operation mode, clients with MAC addresses from the 'MAC address list' are denied to connect to the access point.
-Subscribers with unlisted MAC addresses are allowed to connect to the AP; - White list-in this filter operation mode, clients with MAC addresses from the 'MAC address list' are allowed to connect to the access point.
+- Filter mode-define one of the three filter operation modes depending on the client's MAC address: - Disable-MAC address filtering is disabled, all clients are allowed to connect to the access point; - Deny-in this filter operation mode, clients with MAC addresses from the 'MAC addresses list' are denied to connect to the access point.
+Subscribers with unlisted MAC addresses are allowed to connect to the AP; - Allow-in this filter operation mode, clients with MAC addresses from the 'MAC addresses list' are allowed to connect to the access point.
 Subscribers with unlisted MAC addresses are denied to connect to the AP.